zigius/docs/content/docs/reference/pkg/gcp/compute/globalforwardingrule.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#globalforwardingrulemetadatafilter">List&lt;Global<wbr>Forwarding<wbr>Rule<wbr>Metadata<wbr>Filter<wbr>Args&gt;</a></span>
     </dt>
-    <dd>{{% md %}}Opaque filter criteria used by Loadbalancer to restrict routing configuration to a limited set xDS compliant clients.
+    <dd>Opaque filter criteria used by Loadbalancer to restrict routing configuration to a limited set xDS compliant clients.
 In
 their xDS requests to Loadbalancer, xDS clients present node metadata.
 If a match takes place, the relevant routing configuration is made available to those proxies.
 For each metadataFilter in this list, if its filterMatchCriteria is set to MATCH_ANY, at least one of the filterLabels must match the corresponding label provided in the metadata.
 If its